If a Man Answers: Production

 The film was based on a novel by Winifred Wolfe published in 1961.
 The New York Times called it "too cute to be clever."
 Film rights were bought by Universal.
 In March 1961, producer Ross Hunter assigned Richard Morris to write the script.
 Morris had never written a script before and was best known for doing the lyrics on The Unsinkable Molly Brown.

 In August 1961, Hunter announced the film would star Nancy Kwan, Claudette Colbert and David Niven.
 In October, Tammy Grimes was being discussed for the star.
 However, the lead role eventually went to Sandra Dee who made it after the birth of her child.
 By December, Dee's co star was Bobby Darin.
+Filming started February 1962.

 Reception

 Philip K. Scheuer criticized the score in a review for the Los Angeles Times.

+"The fun is widely scattered," wrote Variety.

 A. H. Weiler, in a review for the New York Times, stated, "If a Man Answers is an airy antic that would not hurt a dog but appears to be fashioned for the young in mind as well as the young in heart."